mrchrisster/mister_plex/README.md

 ## What is it?
 **MiSTer Plex can play video files from your Plex library.**
-Easy way to play videos on your MiSTer through plex.
+Easy way to play videos on your MiSTer through Plex.
 All you need is SSH access

 ## Installation